jolmos11/msac-lab6/exercise03.md

         git config --global user.email "john.doe@somewebsite.com"

 4. Why did we use the `--global` flag?
-(What does that do?)
+(What does that do?) set the file configuration type to global.
+It sets it to configure on the hib instead of local.

 5. Check your git config to show the changes you have made